After almost 3 years of diligent work, our book "Great Moves: Learning Chess Through History" is finally available.

 Your support will help us take this program to other communities across the nation.
 (We've already trained 30 teachers in Fresno County, California!)

-In addition, Sunil and the NSCF team have been writing a new blended learning textbook that teaches chess and social studies.
+In addition, Sunil and the NSCF team have completed a new blended learning textbook that teaches chess and social studies.
 Entitled "Great Moves: Learning Chess Through History," the goal of this project is to use chess to increase cultural literacy among middle school students.
-This book is in its final stages before going to print and will be released by Fall 2017!
+(More info here.)

-We are now working on a new curriculum program to bring chess to early learners (pre-K and kindergarten).
+We are now working on a new curriculum program to bring chess to early learners (pre-K and kindergarten) and a 25th Anniversary edition of Sunil's book (co-authored with Ed Eusebi), "Best Lessons of a Chess Coach" for intermediate students, and above.

 Your support will help us grow these efforts.
 Thank you for your kind consideration.